datagrok-ai/public/help/discover/info-panels.md

 querying and transformation pipeline, user-defined functions, markup, viewers, predictive models.

-Info panels are essentially scripts written in any language supported by the platform.
-However, in order to use Grok entities or interact with the UI, you might want to write it using GrokScript.
-GrokScript has seamless integration with other scripting languages via @Functions, so it is a universal solution.
+Info panels could be developed in any language supported by the platform.

 ## What gets shown and when?